Polymer/polymer/PRIMER.md

 </template>
 ```

-As with change handlers for paths, bindings to paths (object sub-properties) are dependent on one of two requirements: either the value at the path in question changed via a Polymer [property binding](#property-binding) to another element, or the value was changed using the [`setPath`](#set-path) API, which provides the required notification to elements with registered interest, as discussed below.
+As with change handlers for paths, bindings to paths (object sub-properties) are dependent on one of two requirements: either the value at the path in question changed via a Polymer [property binding](#property-binding) to another element, or the value was changed using the [`setPathValue`](#set-path) API, which provides the required notification to elements with registered interest, as discussed below.

 Note that path bindings are distinct from property bindings in a subtle way: when a property's value changes, an assignment must occur for the value to propagate to the property on the element at the other side of the binding.
-However, if two elements are bound to the same path of a shared object and the value at that path changes (via a property binding or via `setPath`), the value seen by both elements actually changes with no additional assignment necessary, by virtue of it being a property on a shared object reference.
+However, if two elements are bound to the same path of a shared object and the value at that path changes (via a property binding or via `setPathValue`), the value seen by both elements actually changes with no additional assignment necessary, by virtue of it being a property on a shared object reference.
 In this case, the element who changed the path must notify the system so that other elements who have registered interest in the same path may take side effects.
 However, there is no concept of one-way binding in this case, since there is no concept of propagation.
 That is, all bindings and change handlers for the same path will always be notified and update when the value of the path changes.

 <a name="set-path"></a>
 ### Path change notification